All about Tipón, near Cusco – an intact ritual garden of the Incas

 Every spare inch of the verdant valley is dedicated to agriculture.
 In fact, even the stairs connecting the various levels are built in a way that they don’t use up precious seedable space.

 In Tipon you will find, all in all, twelve terraces.
-Now since the terraces are highly artificial and ritual in their layout, it’s pretty safe to assume this number wasn’t an accident.
+Since the terraces are highly artificial and ritual in their layout, it’s pretty safe to assume this number wasn’t an accident.
 I, for one, wouldn’t argue for any deeper mythological meaning – twelve just happens to be the number of months in the Inca calendar.
 Which is, of course, nevertheless a very profound statement and a testament to the kind of regard the Inca held astronomy in.

 And talking about mythology.
 At the very top of the Tipon terraces, you will find some sort of water temple.
 An underground well feeds the intricate system of waterways: separating the mighty stream first in two, then in four channels and finally uniting it into one again.
 One can only wonder what kind of ceremonies were held here!